Nitingupta822/Data_Analysis_Dashboard/Insurance_Data_Report/README.md

 ## 4. Recommendations
   1. Claim Process Optimization:

-         Investigate the high number of rejected claims and introduce measures to improve approval rates.
+         -Investigate the high number of rejected claims and introduce measures to improve approval rates.

-  3. Policy Activity Management:
+  2. Policy Activity Management:

-         Develop marketing campaigns to re-engage inactive customers.
+         -Develop marketing campaigns to re-engage inactive customers.
-         Offer customized plans for specific demographics to encourage renewals.
+         -Offer customized plans for specific demographics to encourage renewals.

-  5. Product Development:
+ 3. Product Development:

-         Expand offerings in Travel Insurance, which demonstrates strong customer demand and profitability.
+         -Expand offerings in Travel Insurance, which demonstrates strong customer demand and profitability.

-  7. Customer Segmentation:
+ 4. Customer Segmentation:

-        Tailor marketing strategies to target Adults as they account for the highest claim amounts.
+         -Tailor marketing strategies to target Adults as they account for the highest claim amounts.

-  9. Efficiency in Pending Claims:
+ 5. Efficiency in Pending Claims:

-        Streamline the claims process, especially for Travel and Health policies, to reduce pending claims.
+         -Streamline the claims process, especially for Travel and Health policies, to reduce pending claims.

 ## 5. Role of the Data Analyst
   As a Data Analyst, the following tasks were executed: